Medicare is the federal program that most retired Americans age 65 or older use as their primary medical insurance.

 Medicare Part B

-Employees who enroll in Part B while still working are usually not subject to late enrollment penalties as long as they have maintained continuous medical coverage through active UC employment from age 65 on.
+Employees who do not enroll in Part B while still working are usually not subject to late enrollment penalties as long as they have maintained continuous medical coverage through active UC employment from age 65 on.
 If you decide to forgo Part B when you are first eligible, especially if you are the domestic partner of a UC employee, confirm your ability to avoid late enrollment penalties with Social Security.
 Employees and their legal spouses aged 65+ are usually allowed to enroll in Part B at any time while continuously covered by medical insurance through active employment (or, immediately upon termination of employment or retirement).

 If you have an HMO primary to Part B, know that if you self-refer to Medicare providers outside your primary medical group, Medicare is not likely to pay.
 However, Part B can pay secondarily for Medicare-covered services that you receive through your primary medical group so that you may be able to avoid paying copayments.
 Contact Medicare for more information about secondary coverage through Parts A, B and/or D.